 Recovery is about replenishing physical and mental health.
 Recovery is treating an illness, such as addiction, to get better and lead a healthier and more positive lifestyle.
 When you hear people using the term ‘in recovering’ they are referring to going through or completing treatment and living a life abstinent from drugs or alcohol.

-There are self-help groups, a variety and most successfully there are rehabilitation centres for you to safely and effectively be treated and recover from your addiction.
+There are self-help groups, a variety and most successfully there are rehabilitation hospitals for you to safely and effectively be treated and recover from your addiction.

 For most people, when going through recovery this means dealing with mental and psychological issues.
 This is a major part of recovery and will mean that you will most likely receive counselling or talk therapies to overcome your addiction and improve your mental health.
 This also means developing self-awareness which is vital in recovery.